observablehq/framework/docs/layout/grid.md

 To see the examples here change dynamically, adjust this pages width and show/hide the navigation on the left.

-As with any CSS provided by the CLI, you can mix in standard CSS to customized your pages.
+As with any CSS provided by the CLI, you can mix in standard CSS to customize pages.

 ## Classes